Cooking Gorgeous

 • Honey - It adds natural sweetness and a slight floral note, complementing the other ingredients.
 Honey also helps in binding the filling and adds moisture, ensuring the naan doesn't dry out.

-add the rest of the flour, salt and form a dough
+The rest of the flour, salt, and yogurt are mixed with yeast mixture to form a dough for naan bread.

-rub some ghee on the dough and let it rise
+Melted ghee is rubbed on the dough and let it rise.

-last stage of the rising, the dough is ready
+In the last stage of rising, the dough is ready to shape.

 Prepare the Filling